 - LEED-certified buildings in Los Angeles, San Francisco, Houston, San Diego, Sacramento and Washington, DC

-Pillsbury was one of the first major law firms to advance women to partnership, and we were the first Am Law 100 firm to be led by a woman.
+Pillsbury was one of the first major law firms to advance women to partnership, and we were the first large, national firm in the U.S. to elect a woman as its top leader.
 Our diversity and inclusion efforts are consistently recognized as best in class, as are our progressive workplace policies and programs.

 With leadership from a firmwide Diversity & Inclusion Committee and through initiatives such as the Board Committee for Advancement of Women Attorneys, we foster inclusion and opportunities for advancement.
 Our affinity groups for women attorneys, attorneys of color and LGBT attorneys help build awareness, in recent years sponsoring a program on implicit bias training and another on men sponsoring women's career advancement.
 Our pursuit of a more diverse firm is further supported by a top-notch Talent Development program and progressive employment policies that give individual attorneys resources and flexibility to build thriving careers at Pillsbury.
 We are an Equal Opportunity Employer, affirmatively seeking diversity in our workforce and making employment decisions on the basis of merit.